Understanding the Marketplace Economy: A Comprehensive Guide

 - Rental Marketplaces: Airbnb and Turo enable users to rent properties or vehicles directly from owners.

-- Peer-to-Peer Marketplaces: Platforms like Depop and Poshmark facilitate transactions between individuals, often focusing on second-hand or unique items.
+- Peer-to-Peer Marketplaces: Platforms like Facebook Marketplace and Depop facilitate direct transactions between individuals.

 Benefits of the Marketplace Economy